Circolo Popolare Revisit

 Circolo Popolare Restaurant Reviews |

-Circolo Popolare in Manchester, will be a trattoria filled to the brim with collective joy and good times, bringing the electric atmosphere and playful spirit of its namesake in London and Madrid, to take guests on the ultimate celebratory Italo-escape.
+| Circolo Popolare in Manchester is a trattoria filled to the brim with collective joy and good times, bringing the electric atmosphere and playful spirit of its namesake in London and Madrid, taking guests on the ultimate celebratory Italo-escape.
 The first UK venue outside of London for the Big Mamma Group.
-Opening June 2025 |
+Opened in June 2025 |

 |